write-your-own-XXXX/ELF-Parser/README.md

 * The library's API is present in ```elfp/elfp.h```, which you can refer to.

+## 3. Functionalities

+1. You can open up multiple files at once and process it.
+You can write a standalone ELF parsing tool or use our library elsewhere where you would need ELF parsing capabilities.
+2. The Library can parse the following data structures:
+	* ELF header
+	* Program Header
+	* Program Header Table

+The library is still a baby.
+New functionalities will be added gradually.

-## 3. Writing your own application
+## 4. Writing your own application

 ```libelfp``` offers a very simple and easy-to-use API.
 We can parse ELFs in no time.
 Let us write an application to experience it.